 Can I Receive both SSI and SSDI at the Same Time?

-In some circumstances, you can receive both Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) benefits at the same time.
-This is commonly referred to as “concurrent benefits”.
+Many individuals able to receive both Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) benefits at the same, which is referred to by the SSA as “concurrent benefits”.

-To receive concurrent benefits, you must be approved for SSDI, but receive low monthly payments through the program.
+To receive concurrent benefits, you must be approved for benefits, but receive low monthly payments through the program.
 A low monthly SSDI benefit is caused by several factors:

 - You have worked very little or not at all in the last 10 years